jharper202007/address-book/README.md

 - `npm run server` will run the API at `http://localhost:8000`
 - Available API endpoints are `/devices`, `/devices/:id`, `/devices/:id/connections`
 - `npm run start` will run the React app at `http://localhost:3000`
-- `npm run db:refresh` will re-seed database
+- `npm run test` will run test suite

 ### Available Endpoints
 - `GET /contacts` - List all contacts